confluentinc/event-streaming-patterns/docs/stream-processing/wallclock-time.md

 Consistent time semantics are of particular importance in stream processing.
 Many operations in an [Event Processor](../event-processing/event-processor.md) are dependent on time, such as joins, aggregations when computed over a window of time (e.g., 5-minute averages), and the handling out-of-order and "late" data.
 In many systems, developers have the choice between different variants of time for an event: (1) event-time, which captures the time at which an event was originally created by its [Event Source](../event-source/event-source.md), (2) ingestion-time, which captures the time an event was received on the [Event Stream](../event-stream/event-stream.md) in an [Event Streaming Platform](../event-stream/event-streaming-platform.md), and (3) wallclock-time or processing-time, which is the time at which a downstream [Event Processor](../event-processing/event-processor.md) happens to process the event (which can be milliseconds, hours, months, etc. after event-time).
 Depending on the use case, developers need to pick one variant over the others.

 ## Problem
-How do I process events from an [Event Source](../event-source/event-source.md) irrespective of the timestamps when they were created originally at the source?
+How can events from an [Event Source](../event-source/event-source.md) be processed irrespective of the timestamps when they were created originally at the source?

 ## Solution
 ![wallclock-time](../img/wallclock-time.png)